LihuaHuang/SNT/README.md

 # SeqNT
-Sequential Network Tomography : Exploiting the Temporal Correlation in Network Monitoring sequential network tomography infers link metrics by exploiting the temporal correlation of link state
+Sequential Network Tomography : Exploiting the Temporal Correlation in Network Monitoring

+Sequential network tomography infers link metrics by exploiting the temporal correlation of link state
 # setup
 ## Requirements:
 matlab (>=R2016a)
 ## topology and routing matrix
-1. Run `www` to generate the topology, including the adjacency matrix of the graph
+1. Use [COLD](https://github.com/rhysbowden/COLD) or other tools to generate the topology, including the adjacency matrix of the graph
-2. run `routingMatrixGenFromAdja.m` to generate the routing matrix.
+2. Run `routingMatrixGenFromAdja.m` to generate the routing matrix.
 ## files:
 * SBT.m，Sequential boolean tomography
 * SAT_cvx.m, Sequential Anolog tomography